IceCreamRepublicPuffin/IceCreamRepublicPuffin/README.md

-- 👋 Hi, I’m @IceCreamRepublicPuffin
+- 👋 Hi, I’m @Rusty
 - 👀 I’m interested in ...
-Learning coding on my freetime
+Learning coding a new world
 - 🌱 I’m currently learning ...
 HTML CSS JAVA
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... messenger pigeon
+- 📫 How to reach me ...
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ... puffins are from the galapagos islands
+- ⚡ Fun fact: ... margarine is not food

 <!---
 IceCreamRepublicPuffin/IceCreamRepublicPuffin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.